Eleanor Ambrose

 Lady Eleanor Palmer née Ambrose (1718/20–1818) was a celebrated beauty and Catholic heiress.

+Life

-Her father, Michael, was well-educated but disbarred from several professions by his religion.
+Her father, Michael Ambrose, was well-educated but bared from several professions by his religion.
 He became a brewer and made his fortune.
-He resided at Mount Ambrose, Swords, County Dublin.
+He resided at Ambrose Hall, Swords, County Dublin.
+Her mother was the daughter of fellow Dublin brewer, Richard Archbold.

-Eleanor was described as "beautiful, witty, intellectual and a fevent patriot" who "managed to penetrate Dublin society, despite the fact that she was a Catholic.
-Indeed, she became a darling of the Viceregal Court, and during the Viceroyalty of Lord Chesterfield, she and her sister Clara were the prominent socialites of the Castle set.
-Chesterfield was attracted to her, and she soon accompanied him to all official ceremonies.
-Influenced by her opinions, Chesterfield is reported to have told George II that poverty not Popery was to be feared in Ireland, he had found only one dangerous papist, the brightness of whose eyes and charms, and whose conversation were indeed dangerous, and her name was Eleanor Ambrose".
+Ambrose rose to prominence when the new lord lieutenant of Ireland, Philip Stanhope, 4th Earl of Chesterfield, became enamoured with her despite her being described as "beautiful, witty, intellectual and a fervent patriot".
+During the Viceroyalty of Stanhope, along with her sister Clara, Ambrose became a prominent socialite.
+She also accompanied Stanhope to all official ceremonies.
+Having been influenced by Ambrose, Stanhope reportedly told George II that "poverty not Popery was to be feared in Ireland", he had found "only one dangerous papist, the brightness of whose eyes and charms, and whose conversation were indeed dangerous" in reference to Ambrose.
 However, Eleanor ensured the relationship stayed platonic.

 "At one of the Castle balls, given on the anniversary of the battle of the Boyne, she appeared with an orange lily in her breast, upon which Chesterfield improvised the following lines: